CIEMAT-Neutrino/SCINT/docs/Macros.md

 ### 01PreProcess <a ID="pre-process"></a>

 This macro will process the {RawPedestal, RawPeak} variables for the RawADC that are computed and saved in .npz files.
 You will see as terminal output the saved files.
-By default the saving is set to force = True and so if you pre-process files that already existed they will be overwritten.
+By default, the saving is set to force = True and so if you pre-process files that already existed they will be overwritten.

 ```python